kc-aws/five-dysfunctions-quiz/README.md

 ## Instructions for Individual Users

 1. **Taking the Assessment**:
+   - Click the "Home" link in the top navigation if you're not already on the assessment page
    - Answer all 30 questions honestly based on your current team experience
    - Rate each statement from 1 (Rarely) to 5 (Almost Always)
    - Click "Calculate Results" when finished